 Natalie Adams is a trial lawyer and a partner in Bradley’s Government Enforcement and Investigations Practice Group.
 Leveraging her nearly decade-long experience as a federal prosecutor, as well as her work for federal district and appellate judges in Florida, she advises clients on criminal matters, complex civil litigation, and internal investigations.

 Prior to joining Bradley, Natalie served for nine years as an Assistant United States Attorney in the Middle District of Florida.
-In this capacity, she specialized in prosecuting violent and organized crime.
-She built complex cases by combining extensive grand jury investigations, electronic surveillance techniques, including wiretaps, witness development, financial analysis, and warrants for searches and seizures.
-She also chaired and participated in numerous trials, including multi-defendant racketeering (RICO) and murder trials.
-In 2016, Natalie received the Attorney General’s Distinguished Service Award, one of the highest awards bestowed by the Department of Justice, for her work in a six-defendant RICO and murder case in which all defendants were convicted following a three-month trial.
+In this capacity, she built complex cases by combining extensive grand jury investigations, electronic surveillance techniques, including wiretaps, witness development, financial analysis, and warrants for searches and seizures.
+She also chaired and participated in numerous trials, including multi-defendant racketeering (RICO).
+In 2016, Natalie received the Attorney General’s Distinguished Service Award, one of the highest awards bestowed by the Department of Justice, for her work in a six-defendant RICO in which all defendants were convicted following a three-month trial.
 She now leverages this experience to advise clients on proactive and reactive strategies for handling complex government investigations and prosecutions.

 While at the United States Attorney’s Office, Natalie spent three years in the Asset Forfeiture Division, where she pursued the recovery of criminal proceeds through criminal and civil litigation.
 In that capacity, she served as a speaker and adviser to groups of law enforcement officers and financial institutions, regarding the detection and recovery of criminal proceeds and facilitating property.
 She now advises clients on appropriate asset protection strategies.